Exotic Surfaces in 4-manifolds and Surface Corks: Introduction

 \section{Introduction}

-An \textit{exotic} smooth structure on a topological 4-manifold $X$ is a smooth structure not diffeomorphic to the given one; equivalently, it is a manifold homeomorphic but not diffeomorphic to $X$.
-A key discovery in the study of exotic 4-manifolds is how to relate them via corks.
-A \textit{cork} $(C, f)$ is a smooth, compact, contractible 4-manifold $C$ with a diffeomorphism $f$ on its boundary that does not extend to a diffeomorphism of the full manifold.
-Corks play a central role in the study of exotic smooth structures in dimension four, serving as local pieces whose removal and regluing along boundary diffeomorphisms can alter the smooth structure of the ambient manifold.
+Two smooth $4$-manifolds $X$ and $X'$ are called \textit{exotic} if they are homeomorphic but not diffeomorphic.
+A key insight in the study of exotic 4-manifolds is how to relate them via corks.
+A \textit{cork} $(C, f)$ is a smooth, compact, contractible 4-manifold $C$ with a diffeomorphism $f$ on its boundary.
+Corks play a central role in the study of exotic smooth structures in dimension four, serving as local pieces whose removal and regluing along boundary diffeomorphisms can alter the smooth structure of the ambient manifold $X$.
 This operation is known as a \textit{cork twist}, and the resulting manifold is denoted by $X(C, f)$.

-The first cork was constructed by Akbulut~\cite{akbulut1991exotic}.
-Subsequent work of Curtis, Freedman, Hsiang, and Stong~\cite{key1374205m} and Matveyev~\cite{matveyev1996decomposition} showed that any exotic pair $X, X'$ of smooth, simply–connected, closed 4–manifolds are related by a cork twist where the boundary diffeomorphism is an involution.
+The first cork was discovered by Akbulut \cite{akbulut1991exotic}.
+Subsequent work of Curtis, Freedman, Hsiang, and Stong~\cite{key1374205m} and Matveyev~\cite{matveyev1996decomposition} showed that any exotic pair $X, X'$ of smooth, simply-connected, closed 4-manifolds are related by a cork twist where the boundary diffeomorphism is an involution.